vmihailenco/taskq/README.md

 })
 ```

-Using the queue you create task with handler that does some useful work:
+Using the queue you create a task with handler that does some useful work:

 ```go
 var CountTask = taskq.RegisterTask(&taskq.TaskOptions{